weeweetan/asynch_mode_nginx/README.md

-# Asynch Mode for NGINX\*
+# Async Mode for NGINX\*

-Nginx ("engine x") is an HTTP web server, reverse proxy, content cache, load balancer, TCP/UDP proxy server, and mail proxy server.
-Originally written by Igor Sysoev and distributed under the 2-clause BSD License.
-This project provides async capabilities to Nginx using OpenSSL\* ASYNC infrastructure.
-The Async mode Nginx\* with Intel&reg; QuickAssist Technology (QAT) Acceleration can provide significant performance improvements.
+NGINX (pronounced "engine x") is the world's most popular Web Server, high performance Load Balancer, Reverse Proxy, API Gateway and Content Cache.
+NGINX is free and open source software, distributed under the terms of a simplified 2-clause BSD-like license, this project extends NGINX with asynchronous capabilities using the OpenSSL\* ASYNC infrastructure.
+Async Mode for NGINX\* with Intel&reg; QuickAssist Technology (QAT) Acceleration can deliver significant performance improvements.

 ## Table of Contents